kunhwiko/concepts/cloud/aws/E-Container.md

    deploy long-running tasks.
 Otherwise, short-term tasks can be deployed as a standalone without a service.
 b) When deploying a task, VPC, load balancers, replica count, and security groups (i.e. each task has its own ENI and can have exclusive security groups) can be configured.
+c) Autoscaling can be enabled for services to increase the number of ECS tasks.
+Scaling can be done based on CPU/memory utilization of tasks, request count on load balancers, or on CloudWatch metrics.
+The ECS autoscaler can also be paired with ASGs to increase the number of underlying EC2 instances accordingly.
 ```

 ##### Launch Type